oracc/oracc-rest/README.md

 The application is currently deployed for production to the Oracc build server (more details [here](https://github.com/oracc/website/wiki/ORACC-Server)) which runs on Ubuntu and exposes an Apache web server.
 Ask a senior team member or Steve Tinney to get access to this server.

+It's always a good idea to run the following as a first step to make sure your packages are up to date: `sudo apt-get update && sudo apt-get upgrade -y`

+### Install software

 The following software needs to be installed on the Ubuntu server:

 1. `Git` (for cloning the website repo: `sudo apt-get install git`)
 2. `python3` (for running the Flask application: `sudo apt-get install python3.8`)
 3. `python3-pip` (for installing python modules: `sudo apt install python3-pip`)
 4. `mod_wsgi` (for exposing the Flask app endpoints: `sudo apt-get install libapache2-mod-wsgi-py3`)

+### Enable wsgi on apache

+You then need to enable wsgi within apache: `sudo a2enmod wsgi`.

 ### Clone the repo